- Good odds

 2 factor authentication: Available.
 Mandatory for withdrawals.

 Nitrogen won’t delete your account if you wish to remove your data from their site – or if you encounter problem gambling.

 If they think an adversary has gained access to your account they will make you do fake security theatre to get it unblocked.

-Nitrogen are an integral part of the crypto gambling community, openly interacting with players on social media and running cool promotions.
-We would recommend using the desktop site over the mobile site – which can take a little getting used to.
+Nitrogen was an integral part of the crypto gambling community, openly interacting with players on social media and running cool promotions.

 That is all now taken over by their new site Nitrobetting.
 Nitrogen Sports will fade into obscurity and your account will eventually be migrated to Nitrobetting.